- Featured Events

 iCalendar (iCal, .ics) is a popular calendar data exchange format which allows you to subscribe to a calendar and receive updates as calendar data changes.

-Click on the ICAL icon on any Events at Stanford web page to access the iCal feed.
+Click on the ICAL icon on any Event Calendar page to access the iCal feed.
 We currently offer feeds for our featured events page, category listings, and individual organization pages.

 A number of popular calendar applications on Mac and PC platforms support iCalendar (.ics) feeds.
 These include "iCal" on the Mac and "Outlook" on the PC.
 Stanford's new Zimbra intranet calendar also supports iCal subscriptions.